durreshahwar01/assignment-1-team-int-elligence/README.md

-# `livecode-projectile`
+# `Path of a Particle`
 ---
 ![](https://travis-ci.org/SOFE-2850U/assignment-1-team-int-elligence.svg?branch=master)

 An implementation of an integrator for a particle.
 The main purpose of this is to show the path of the particle based on its force.
 It has the option to show the path using an Euler integration algorithm, or the more accurate integration algorithm: Verlet.
+The force function can be changed, and so can the initial conditions to map any particle's motion.

 This code was based off of GitHub user TimTro's livecode-projectile repository.
-This can be found at <link href= "https://github.com/Timtro/livecode-projectile/" />
+This can be found [here](https://github.com/timtro/livecode-projectile)

-## Compilation
+## UNIX Compilation

 Compile with
 ```bash